-- ➣ Tenant will be required to attend a private conference in the Management Office to review the terms of the Dwelling Lease and the Smoke-Free Public Housing Policy. - b The Property Site Manager will issue a Second Written Warning and require the tenant to sign an Acknowledgement of Second Written Warning form which will be documented in the tenant file.
+- I> Resident will be required to attend a private conference in the Management Office to review the terms of the Dwelling Lease and the Smoke-Free Public Housing Policy. - I> The Property Site Manager will issue a Second Written Warning and require the resident to sign an Acknowledgement of Second Written Warning form which will be documented in the resident's file.